 Admissions & FAQ

-Applications remain available by request and Applications and Open House invitations are mailed out.
+Applications remain available online.
 Parents may attend an Open House before deciding whether to submit an application.

 Introductory evening Open Houses for parents.
 Both parents are welcome.
 Attending an Open House is not required.